Get the most out of your Battle Proms experience by reading our Frequently Asked Questions!

 A. The Spitfire display accompanies the opening piece/s of the classical programme (subject to weather conditions).
 Please see the 'Programme' section of individual venue pages for exact timings.

-A. You are very welcome to arrive and depart by taxi and there are clearly marked drop-off and pick-up points for taxis onsite.
+A. You are very welcome to arrive and depart by taxi and there are clearly signposted drop-off and pick-up points for taxis on site at each venue.
 The car parking stewards will direct taxis to these demarcated areas.
-Please request that your driver returns to the taxi pick-up point by 10 minutes prior to the concert's scheduled finish time in order to prevent them being held up by exiting traffic.
+Please request that your driver returns to the taxi pick-up point by 15 minutes prior to the concert's scheduled finish time in order to prevent them being held up by exiting traffic.
 Detailled taxi instructions will be published on the website shortly before each concert.
+These instructions should be followed by anyone who is dropping off or picking up (not just registered taxis.)

 Q. Can I arrive on foot?